zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 <div markdown="span" class="alert alert-success" role="alert"><i class="fa fa-server fa"></i> <b> Computes:</b> The phonon-limited conductivity and carrier mobility using ITA  </div>

-{% include note.html content="The user needs to run the calculation modes \"setup\" and then \"imsigma\" since this calculation mode relies on their outputs" %}
+{% include note.html content="The user needs to run the calculation modes \"setup\" since this calculation mode relies on their outputs.
+The _prefix.imsigma_ file is optional, use it as a starting point for the iterative process if present." %}

 Requires the same input file variables as the calculation mode "setup", except for the following 6 variables:
   - _calc\_mode is set to 'trans'